What is Materials Science and Engineering (MSEN)?

 Is research required?
 Is the major research focused?

 No, research is not required for the major.
-As a research-focused institution, TAMU offers students opportunities to conduct research in a multitude of studies.
+As a research-focused institution, Texas A&M offers students opportunities to conduct research in a multitude of studies.
 MSEN research is available to students interested in research-focused careers.

 Are professors accessible?

-As our program is new, we have not been established with UG rankings; however, U.S. News and World Report ranks our Graduate program 23, nationally, and 14 amongst public institutions.
+Our program is new, so we don't have established undergraduate rankings; however, the U.S. News and World Report ranks our graduate program 16th nationally and 9th among public institutions.

 What entrepreneurship opportunities does MSEN offer?

-Our Department encourages participation in entrepreneurship opportunities such as Aggies Invent, AggiE Challenge, TAMUhack’s Hackathon, Startup Aggieland, NSF I-Corps Site Program, and Engineering Inc., etc. Students are also able to gain knowledge in the classroom through entrepreneurship courses as well as earn a Concept, Creation, and Commercialization (C3) Certificate.
+Our department encourages participation in entrepreneurship opportunities such as Aggies Invent, AggiE Challenge, TAMUhack’s Hackathon, Startup Aggieland, NSF I-Corps Site Program, Engineering Inc., etc. Students are also able to gain knowledge in the classroom through entrepreneurship courses as well as earn a Concept, Creation, and Commercialization (C3) Certificate.

 Undergraduates have the opportunity to work with faculty who have spin-off companies.
-MSEN has had five student initiated small businesses in 5 years, i.e. Adallo Inc., Heuristech, Incendium Technologies, Thermal Expansion Solutions Inc., and Trifusion Devices.
+MSEN has had five student-initiated small businesses in the last few years: Adallo Inc., Heuristech, Incendium Technologies, Thermal Expansion Solutions Inc., and Trifusion Devices.

 Do I need a graduate degree to secure a job in the MSEN field?

-Companies have different requirements and we encourage you to do your homework learning about their available positions.
-Nationwide, the majority of MSEN majors pursue employment in industry directly out of their undergraduate degree.
-However, students looking to pursue a research-heavy profession particularly focused on developing brand-new materials and determining why they behave the way they do, may require an advanced graduate degree (MS or PhD).
+Because companies have different requirements, we encourage you to do your homework and learn about their available positions.
+Nationwide, the majority of MSEN majors pursue employment in industry once they attain their undergraduate degree.
+However, students pursuing a research-heavy profession – particularly one focused on developing brand-new materials and determining why they behave the way they do – may require an advanced graduate degree (M.S. or Ph.D.).

 What is the average salary for someone with a Bachelor's degree in MSEN?

-According to the 2019 U.S. Bureau of Labor Statistics, a Materials Engineer’s average annual salary is $93,360.
-Per PayScale, an entry-level materials engineer’s starting average salary is $65,806.
+According to the 2023 U.S. Bureau of Labor Statistics, a materials engineer’s average annual salary is $110,430.
+Per PayScale, a materials engineer with a bachelor of science degree has an average salary of $83,000.

 Does MSEN have ABET accreditation?